taise/mask_xml/README.md

 1.Clone Mask XML at the command prompt if you haven't yet:

-  git clone `git@github.com:taise/mask_xml.git`
+`git clone git@github.com:taise/mask_xml.git`

-2.At the command prompt, make a masked xmlfile;
+2.At the command prompt, make a masked xmlfile:

+`cd mask_xml/`
+`ruby mask_xml.rb samples/sample.xml samples/tags.yaml`

+  When you use this script, specify one by one YAML file and XML file at run time.
+  YAML file lists the data that you want to mask.'